 Stephen Greenspan, Ph.D., holds a doctorate in developmental psychology from the University of Rochester and did post-doctoral work at UCLA’s Neuropsychiatric Institute.
-He is a professor emeritus of educational psychology at the University of Connecticut and clinical professor of psychiatry at the University of Colorado.
-He currently resides in the Denver area, where he maintains an active forensic psychology consulting practice in criminal cases where cognitive impairment may be a mitigating or exempting factor.
+He is a professor emeritus of educational psychology at the University of Connecticut and until recently had a visiting affiliation with the University of Colorado.
+He currently resides in northern California, where he maintains an active forensic psychology consulting practice in criminal cases where Intellectual Disability may be a mitigating or exempting factor.

-The author of Annals of Gullibility, he has also published numerous essays on aspects of social incompetence, particularly in vulnerable sub-groups but also in the general population.
-Recently, he has developed a theory of “foolish action,” and is at work on books pertaining to foolishness (of which gullibility is a subtype), and its obverse, common sense.
+The author of three books—What is Mental Retardation?
+(AAIDD, with H. Switzky), Annals of Gullibility (Praeger), and Elements of Discipline (Temple U.)—he has published numerous essays on aspects of social incompetence, particularly in vulnerable sub-groups but also in the general population.
+Recently, he has developed a theory of “foolish action,” and his book on that topic—Anatomy of Foolishness (Hamilton/Rowman & Littlefield)—is scheduled for publication in July 2019.